oicr-gsi/node-starter-kit/README.md

 here to avoid formatting bikeshedding and to minimize unnecessary code diffs.
 It will run through your code and automatically format it.
 The settings in `.prettierrc` only vary from the default Prettier settings in that they will cause Prettier to use single quotes instead of double quotes.
+This is _a_ set of standards, not _the_ set of standards; if you feel strongly about single quotes vs. double quotes or other choices Prettier has made, go ahead and change them in `.prettierrc`.

 ### Usage
+Runs automatically on commit.
+To run manually:
 ```
-npm run pretty-quick
+npm run prettier
 ```
-(or let Husky do it for you)

 ## Husky
 [Husky](https://github.com/typicode/husky) automatically runs commands on each